 Even if science fiction and horror leave you cold, you’ll find plenty of Quest outings to catch your eye.
 How about climbing a skyscraper, courtesy of The Climb 2?
 The recently-released Interkosmos 2000 is a great space-based outing that puts you in charge of a semi-realistic spacecraft, on a mission to rescue the ISS.
 And, while it takes a while to get used to all the various buttons and dials, it successfully sells the illusion of being in space, just a few equipment failures from a lonely demise.

 There are also social apps and, aside from just chatting in VR, you can watch (paid) movies with other people and share your gameplay.
 Although we dabbled in some of these, none of them kept us engaged once the initial novelty wore off.

 On top of that, by connecting your headset to your PC you can choose from Steam’s library of over 5,000 VR or VR supported games as well as any other Oculus compatible titles – Fallout 4 VR, Skyrim VR, and Half Life: Alyx, Star Wars Squadrons - are all excellent and that’s just the tip of the iceberg.
 There is a little more messing around involved in playing PCVR titles, launching Steam VR, and so forth, so given the choice of playing the Quest version of The Walking Dead: Saints & Sinners or its slightly prettier PC incarnation, we’d choose the former.

 - Reasonable value for money

 - Available with 128 GB or 256 GB storage

-The official Oculus Link cable, used to connect the headset to a PC, is particularly pricey, however, considering what it does.
+Also, the official Oculus Link cable, used to connect the headset to a PC, is particularly pricey considering what it does.
 It’s five meters long, which is a reasonable length, but costs $79.99.
-The Oculus website suggests that this Anker cable (opens in new tab) is a suitable, much cheaper, substitute and we’ve had absolutely no problems with it.
+The Oculus website suggests that this Anker cable is a suitable, much cheaper substitute and we’ve had absolutely no problems with it.